Friday, 31 July 2015

 Escaping from LA

-Even driving early on a Sunday morning escaping LA requires patience.
-I’m convinced that this town has two types of traffic, heavy and heavier.
+Even on an early Sunday morning, leaving Los Angeles tests anyone's patience.
+I'm convinced LA has only two modes of traffic: heavy and heavier.

 Wind Turbines Palm Springs, CA